Political uncertainty deepens in Bulgaria as thousands protest

 "We are going out to fight until the end, we will not negotiate with oligarchs," said Angel Slavchev, one of the leaders of the demonstrations.
 A trade union leader also quit, objecting to the composition of the council.

-Earlier this week, Borisov dismissed the idea of a governing national unity coalition.
+Earlier this week, Borisov, described as "a lone player" by analysts, dismissed the idea of a governing national unity coalition and said such a move could benefit nationalist parties such as far-right Attack.

 Support for Borisov's rightist GERB party has fallen over the last year, and it is now neck-and-neck with the opposition Socialist Party.

-Note: (This story was refiled to clarify second to last paragraph, adds dropped word)